 Mass mailings are not as effective as a targeted list of 12-25 potential agents who might be looking for your type.
-Generally, most agents are not looking for actors at the beginning stages of their careers.
-So, do your homework.
-Look them up in Call Sheet or Google them!
+Generally, most agents are not looking for actors at the beginning stages of their careers; do your homework.
+Look them up in Call Sheet!
+Google them!
 Then figure out who might be a match.
 Some offices specialize in representing actors who are athletes, speak another language, have model experience, are over 50, etc. Be sure to find out which department—commercial or theatrical—your prospective agent works in.
 You’ll get more responses if they know you did your research.

 Note size is better than a full-page letter.
 Why?
-It doesn't fit to your 8x10 photo and the overlap can become wrinkled or shredded in the mail.
-Quick Hint: Program the settings in your software so the page is in Landscape format.
-Make two columns and cut/paste what you say in the first column and put it in the 2nd column.
-Then cut the paper in half.
-You now have two duplicate notes that are 5 ½ by 8 ½.
+It will fit your 8x10 headshot.
+Program the settings in your software so the page is in Landscape format.
+Make two columns and copy/paste what you say in the first column into the second so you have duplicate notes—two per page!
 Add a small thumbnail photo and your contact info.
 The size is just large enough to attach with a paper clip.
 Well done!

 Try not to sound like you work in the corporate world.
 Be yourself.
 Use the language you would when speaking to someone you just met.
-It’s OK to use your own personal expressions—that’s who you are!
-Sign off with a sincere line being you!
+It’s fine use personal expressions—that’s who you are!
+Sign off with a sincere line being you.
 For example, “From a striking brunette with an infectious laugh, Hope to meet you soon!”
 Use your own style.
 It pays off.

-Most agents are busy trying to get work for their current clients and don’t appreciate the interruption of phone calls from actors they don’t know yet.
-There are exceptions but usually if they’re interested, they will call you.
-The follow-up phone call doesn't apply to acting.
-Stop.
-Don't go there!
-Instead, follow up with a postcard reminding them that you sent your resume and photo a month before or that now you are in a show or now you booked something.
-If you tell them something that says, "I'm successful, I’m booking work!" they will respond.
+Most agents are busy trying to get work for their current clients and don’t appreciate the interruption of phone calls from actors they don’t know.
+There are exceptions but usually, if they’re interested, they will call you.
+Instead, follow up with a postcard reminding them that you sent your résumé and photo a month before or that now you are in a show or you booked something.
+If you tell them something that shows you’re successful and booking work, they will respond.